justusthane/justusthane.github.io/craft/right-to-roam-rucksack/index.md

 ### Adding the front pockets
 ![](IMG_4210.jpeg)
 This is one of the trickier parts because the pockets are three-dimensional with these pleats in the corners.
 I didn't immediately understand the instructions for sewing around the corners reading ahead, but it made sense when I was actually doing it.
 Just take it slow and it's pretty easy.

+Note the [Wonder Clips](https://www.joann.com/wonder-clips-50-pkg/11490935.html).
+This oilskin (and waxed canvas in general) tends to show pin holes, so I tried to avoid pinning where possible, or placed my pins strategically otherwise.

 ### Sewing the pocket corners
 ![](pocket-corner-comparison.jpg)